 Call Us Today for Dental Implants in Pikesville

 To learn more about dental implants or schedule a consultation with Dr. Virmani, please call our dental office at (410) 784-4059.

 Many patients are afraid of getting dental implant surgery because they think it will be painful.
 But did you know that dental implant surgery is actually a pain-free procedure?

 Dr. Virmani and our skilled team at Naylors Court Dental Partners provide gentle dental implant procedures in Pikesville, MD, and beyond.
 Dr. Virmani and our staff are highly trained in dental implant procedures and anesthesia methods.
 With effective anesthesia and compassionate, individualized care, your procedure will be more pleasant and stress-free.

 Before your dental implant procedure, your dentist will give you a soothing anesthetic to numb the pain during your treatment.
 Not only does the anesthetic numb your nerves, but it also allows you to relax and ease your discomfort.
 Once the local anesthetic kicks in and the tooth’s area is completely numb, we will begin the procedure.

 We Can Ease Your Dental Care Anxieties

-Dr. Varmani and our team at Naylors Court Dental Partners offer every patient the compassionate care they deserve.
+Dr. Virmani and our team at Naylors Court Dental Partners offer every patient the compassionate care they deserve.
 It is our duty to make your visit with us as comfortable and stress-free as possible.
-If you are feeling especially anxious, we also happily provide patients with nitrous oxide (laughing gas) for additional comfort.
+If you feel especially anxious, we also happily provide patients with nitrous oxide (laughing gas) for additional comfort.

-Dental implants are custom-made to comfortably fit your mouth, so they look, feel, and function just like natural teeth.
+Dental implants are custom-made to fit your mouth comfortably, so they look, feel, and function just like natural teeth.
 Contrary to popular belief, dental implant surgery is not painful because of the nerve-numbing anesthetic your dentist gives you before the procedure.